-- The honor of joining a slate of amazing philanthropists who have been honored as award winners since 1982.
+- The honor of joining a slate of amazing philanthropists from across the state of Alabama who have been honored as award winners since 1982.

 Please review all nominations instructions prior to submitting your nomination.

-All nominations must be submitted no later than June 30th, 2022.
+All nominations must be submitted no later than end of day June 9th, 2023.

 For each award, please review and follow these guidelines: